GNOME Videos: Video acceleration

 Whether GNOME Videos can offload computations for video decoding to SIP blocks such as PureVideo, UVD, QuickSync Video, TI Ducati through interfaces, like e.g. VDPAU, VAAPI, Distributed Codec Engine or DXVA depends entirely on the back-end.
 See GStreamer or Xine for such support.

 Replacement

-In GNOME 49, Totem will be replaced as the default GNOME video player with a new GTK 4 & Libadwaita application called Showtime.
+In GNOME 49, Totem was replaced as the default GNOME video player with a new GTK 4 & Libadwaita application called Showtime.
 Totem was replaced by Showtime due to the lack of maintenance of Totem over the past several years and it thus being stuck on GTK 3, not the most recent by a GTK 4 & Libadwaita toolkit used by other GNOME Core Applications.
 It will be renamed in GNOME to Video Player in GNOME 49 similarly to how other GNOME Core Applications such as GNOME Files (known internally as Nautilus) and Decibels (known as Audio Player) are named in GNOME.

 Showtime will maintain all of Totem's features with the exception of playing back DVD videos, as many modern computers no longer ship with built-in optical drives.